statisticalbiotechnology/cb2030/qa/multiplehypothesistesting.md

   > A FDR of 5% means that your findings is expected to contain 5% FPs.
 A FPR of 5% on the other hand just means that 5% out of all (below and above treshold) null statistics is included in your findings.
 So a FPR will mean different things for different experiments, while the FDR is a direct statement about your findings.

 1. Could you develop more the difference between Bonferroni correction and FDR approach?
 1. In the article it is mentioned that the Bonferroni correction (controlling the familywise error rate) is too conservative when many true positives can be expected, but it still seems to be used in many studies.
 Are there any additional advantages or practical considerations underlying this, or could one equally well use a FDR approach in such cases?
-A [Bonferroni correction](https://en.wikipedia.org/wiki/Bonferroni_correction) is a way to tontrol for the family-wise error rate (FWER), i.e. what is the probability that at least one of your significant features is generated under H<sub>0</sub>.
+  > A [Bonferroni correction](https://en.wikipedia.org/wiki/Bonferroni_correction) is a way to control for the family-wise error rate (FWER), i.e. what is the probability that at least one of your significant features is generated under H<sub>0</sub>.
 One good reason for calculating Bonnferroni corrections are that they are very simple to calculate.

 1. Could you explain the distribution of p-values under H1 which is showed in slide 8?
   > Slide 8 showes the number of *p* values that would be significant for a couple of tresholds if all the 50000 probes in the experimentfall under the null (H<sub>0</sub>), i.e. there is no signal what so ever.
 This is just to make you understand that even very low p-value tresholds can report many FPs if you consider a large enough number of features.